toudar/mafate/README.md

 define_CLIMAF_projects()
 ```

-> Define a specific dict of experiments and of vars
+> Define a specific dict of experiments and of vars : use predefined dictionnaries...
-> Use predefined dictionnaries
 ```python
 dictexps = {}
 dictexps.update(dict_expes_CMIP5_piControl('multiCMIP5'))